musasesay/cpp11/chapter6/exercises/x.7.4/non_portable.md

 1. `char ch {'ac'};`

-1. what if address is too long?
+1. what if the address is too long?

 ```
 int *a {0x123456};